takoikatakotako/en.swiswiswift.com/content/post/2018-04-24/index.md

 +++
-title = "TableViewを編集してCellを削除する"
-url = "2018-04-24"
-date = "2018-04-24"
+title = "Edit TableView to delete a Cell" url = "2018-04-24" date = "2018-04-24"
-description = "TableViewを編集してCellを削除する"
-tags = [
+description = "Edit TableView to delete a Cell" tags = [
     "iOS",
 ]